rjmdhr/RTCSV/README.md

 ## Improvements
 - Turn displays off when unecessary (08:30:57 should be 8:30:57)
 - Add ability to decrease digits in manual mode
-- Set the actual time via a compatible communications interface through an external module
+- Automatically set the actual time via a compatible communications interface through an external module